-Submissions for the Ackermann Award 2022
+Submissions for the Ackermann Award 2023

-PhD dissertations in topics specified by the EACSL and LICS conferences, which were formally accepted as PhD theses at a university or equivalent institution between 1 January 2020 and 31 December 2021 are eligible for nomination for the award.
+PhD dissertations in topics specified by the CSL and LICS conferences, which were formally accepted as PhD theses at a university or equivalent institution between 1 January 2022 and 31 December 2022 are eligible for nomination for the award.

 The jury consists of:

 - Christel Baier (TU Dresden),